All About Me

 Who is special to me

 I hope you had an exciting adventure, looking for things through your camera or telescope.
 Did you get in a mess writing in the paint and flour?
 I hope you had fun!
 For our last activity today, we are going to think about who is special to us?
-For the last couple of months, we have spent lots of time at home with our families.
+For the last year, we have spent lots of time at home with our families.
 They are very special to us.
 We look after each other, we play games, eat food and watch TV together.
 Whatever we do with our own families, is special to us.
 How can we remember these special people?
 This afternoon we are going to create a family picture.
 There are lots of ways you can do this.
 You may want to draw your family and colour it in.
 You may want to write their names next to your drawings.
 I am going to show you other ways of making a special memory of your family.
 You can choose which one you want to do.

 Grown Ups: Allow your child to decide how they want to present their family image.
 If they choose to do the handprints and you don’t have child friendly scissors, you may want to cut the hands out but let your child do the sticking and writing.